anirudhtopiwala/Human_Detector/README.md

 make
 make code_coverage
 ```
-This generates a index.html page in the build/coverage sub-directory that can be viewed locally in a web browser.
+This generates an index.html page in the build/coverage sub-directory that can be viewed locally in a web browser.

 ## Data Set up

 The user has three options here:
 1) Download our classifier from [here](https://drive.google.com/drive/folders/1_ohdD842Nh5XqXgyvDHJ5lnyOXj5CTd1?usp=sharing) and save it in [./data/classifier/](https://github.com/anirudhtopiwala/Human_Detector/tree/master/data/classifier/).
-The classifer is of 1 GB.
+The size of the classifer is approximately 1 GB.
 2) Use a default Pre Trained classifier of OpenCV to run the program.
 3) Train your own classifier to run the program.

 For options 1 and 2 the user can either use his own data and give the file path for the test images when prompted while running the program or download the INRIA Dataset by running the code below.
-The dataset has both training and testing images and is of 1.2 GB.
+The dataset has both training and testing images and is of approximately 1.2 GB.
 There are a couple of sample images present in [./data/test/imgs](https://github.com/anirudhtopiwala/Human_Detector/tree/master/data/test/imgs) which can be used to test the classifier.
 In this case no additional image data needs to be downloaded.
 ```
 cd ..
 cd data
 wget ftp://ftp.inrialpes.fr/pub/lear/douze/data/INRIAPerson.tar
+tar -xvf INRIAPerson.tar
 cd ..
 ```
 Downlading the INRIA dataset is necessary for option 3, as the training images are required for training the classifier.
-A different dataset can also be used here if needed but the feature extraction paramters and the classifier parmaters needs to be fine tuned accordingly.
+A different dataset can also be used here if needed but the feature extraction parameters and the classifier parameters need to be fine tuned accordingly.

-Once the dataset it downloaded, extract it in the same folder.

 ## Running the Program